bengfarrell/rgf-blog/content/blog/2010-10-19-washington-dc-september-2010-travelogue-4-national-sculpture-garden-national-archives-and-foggy-bottom.md

 ![](http://www.blastanova.com/photoalbum/Adventures/Washington%20DC%202010/wdc249.JPG)

 If you like some kick in your cocktail, I highly recommend it.
-For my meal, I had their fennel sausage and pepper sub, which was just that---nothing fancy going on, and sometimes, that’s just fine.
+For my meal, I had their fennel sausage and pepper sub, which was just that—nothing fancy going on, and sometimes, that’s just fine.

 ![](http://www.blastanova.com/photoalbum/Adventures/Washington%20DC%202010/wdc250.JPG)